Evaluation

 • Using G-Eval on tasks where the rubric is already binary.
 “Is this valid JSON” doesn’t need CoT expansion; use JSONValidation directly.

 • Skipping calibration after switching to G-Eval mode.
-The new score distribution differs from naive judging; recalibrate thresholds.
+The new score distribution differs from naive judging; recalibrate thresholds to avoid eval drift.

 • Running G-Eval with temperature > 0 on the score token.
 Defeats the probability-weighting; pin temperature to 0 for the scoring call.